lindenb/jvarkit/docs/FindAllCoverageAtPosition.md

       Required
       Default: []
     -r, -R, --reference
-      [20171201]Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict Required for CRAM file or left-align
     --version
       print version and exit